This Christmas, 60,000 homeless New Yorkers are feeling the sting of failed Big Government policies that were instated to help them.

 “People giving generously of their time creates a community where life transformation happens,” Winans said.

-The Bowery, once referred to as New York’s “Skid Row,” is now a bustling cosmopolitan district with high-end stores, restaurants, and museums.
-And though some may assume that a homeless shelter would offer a deterrence to urban renewal, the Bowery Mission’s Winans has found that many of these businesses are eager to partner and share their prosperity with the less fortunate in New York City.
+The Bowery area, once referred to as New York’s “Skid Row,” is now a bustling cosmopolitan district with high-end stores, restaurants, and museums.
+And though some may assume that a homeless shelter would deter urban renewal, the Winans has found that many of these businesses are eager to partner with the Bowery Mission and share their prosperity with the less fortunate in New York City.

 For example, this holiday season, a designer shoe store across the street from the mission is running a shoe drive, encouraging customers to donate their old pairs of shoes to the shelter.
 The store has even offered to repair badly worn shoes for free.